lmichel/pyvo/docs/mivot/index.rst

 Implementation
 ==============
-The implementation relies on the Astropy's write and read annotation modules (PR#15390), which allows to get and set Mivot blocks from/into VOTables.
+The implementation relies on the Astropy's write and read annotation modules (6.0+), which allows to get and set Mivot blocks from/into VOTables.
 We use this new Astropy feature, MIVOT, to retrieve the MIVOT block.

-This implementation is built in 3 layers, denoting the abstraction level in relation to the XML block.
+This implementation is built in 4 lavels, denoting the abstraction level in relation to the XML block.

-Layer 0: ModelViewer
+Level 0: ModelViewer
 --------------------
 Provide the MIVOT block as it is in the VOTable: No references are resolved.
 The Mivot block is provided as an xml tree.
+This feature is available in Astropy 6.0.

+>>> tu peux mettre ici un snippet de code level0

-Layer 1: ModelViewerLayer1
+Level 1: ModelViewerLayer1
 --------------------------
 Provide access to an xml tree whose structure matches the model view of the current row.
 The internal references have been resolved.
 The attribute values have been set with the actual data values.
 This XML element is intended to be used as a basis for building any objects.
 The layer 1 output can be browsed using XPATH queries.

+>>> tu peux mettre ici un snippet de code level 1

-Layer 2: ModelViewerLayer2
+Level 2: ModelViewerLayer2
 --------------------------
 Just a few methods to make the browsing of the layer 1 output easier.
 The layer 2 API allows users to retrieve MIVOT elements by their @dmrole or @dmtype.
 At this level, the MIVOT block must still be handled as an xml element.
 This module is not completely implemented.

+>>> tu peux mettre ici un snippet de code level2

-Layer 3: ModelViewerLayer3
+Level 3: ModelViewerLayer3
 --------------------------
 ModelViewerLayer3 generates, from the layer 1 output, a nested dictionary representing the entire XML INSTANCE with its hierarchy.